docusign/native-ios-sdk/Compose-Envelope.md

 ## V1 Compose Envelope - using EnvelopeDefinition [Beta-3]

+### Changes in Beta-4

+- Xamarin Specific: Fix for the signature adoption issue.
+Tapping on a signature tab would open DocuSign SDK UI component to adopt signatures.
+- Xamarin Specific: Fix for the "Next Field" navigation.

 ### Changes in Beta-3

 - Compose Envelope: updated Builders for Tabs, Recipient & Document to receive strings for recipientId, tabId, documentId instead of Number.